csqcode/purple-team-homelab/scenarios/ad-attack-chain/01-responder/writeup.md

 Initial Assessment: LLMNR is outdated and poses a security risk to the Active Directory.
 It is likely there is a poisoned response in an attempt to harvest credentials and gain system access.

-Investigation: Queried src_ip --> Saw multiple Suricata alerts for a Kali Linux instance running from that IP address
+Investigation: Queried src_ip --> Saw multiple Suricata alerts for a Kali Linux instance running from that IP address.
+Queried EID 4624 to find most recent user of targeted system --> Found to be the low-privilege user 'jcyber'.

-Verdict: True Positive - active LLMNR poisoning resulting in credential exposure
+Verdict: True Positive - active LLMNR poisoning resulting in credential exposure.

 Recommended Response: Force a password reset for the compromised account.
 Disable LLMNR and NBT-NS in GPO.
 Hunt for downstream use of the account to view how far the compromise progressed.